gradle/gradle/design-docs/play-support.md

 - How are we dealing with @InputDirectory where the value is something like `zipTree`
 - Given tasks A <- B <- C, if B fails and the inputs to C change, should a build be triggered?

----

-### Story: Continuous Gradle mode rebuilds if inputs to the model change

-Monitor files that are inputs to the model for changes too.

-TODO: This should be split into multiple stories.

-Model inputs include build.gradle, settings.gradle, gradle.properties, custom configuration files, some web service.

-There are a few more inputs that might not be so obvious:

-- The gradle-wrapper.properties file.
-- The gradle.properties and init.gradle scripts in ~/.gradle, and their inputs.
-- The plugins and their inputs and dependencies.
-- The contents of the various repositories that the build logic uses, eg to resolve plugins, libraries and so on.
-- The presence/absence of source directories (these affect the new model)
-- The toolchains that the build uses
-- Environment variables, system properties, command-line options provided when Gradle was invoked.
-- Values the user was prompted for, eg from in the IDE.

 ### Story: Continuous Gradle mode used through Tooling API

 Gradle will be able to start, run a set of tasks and then wait for a retrigger before re-executing the build through the Tooling API.